CPAN-Security/security.metacpan.org/docs/glossary.md

 > * See
 >     * [Requirement](#requirement)

-### Provider ✍️ {#provider}
+### Provider (Ecosystem Role) ✍️ {#provider}

-Providers take packages or containers that Patchers and Packagers produce, and ensure these are made available in a reliable way for downstream users according to the Curator's requirements.
+Package _Providers_ are responsible for making packages or containers that Patchers and Packagers produce, and ensure these are made available in a reliable way for downstream users, possibly in accordance with a Curator's requirements.
 (e.g. by setting up and managing a Debian APT repository, or a CPAN mirror, or a Docker container registry, or similar).

 > 1. (CPANSec-2024) The Role that is tasked with ensuring a component artifact is available for download by anyone downstream